awilsoncs/awilsoncs.github.io/music-production/_posts/2023-06-07-making-basic-instruments-in-3x-osc.md

 1. **Waveform Selection**: In 3x Osc, set all three oscillators to saw waves.
 This will give the pad a rich, full sound.

 2. **Tuning and Mixing**: Detune the oscillators slightly from each other to create a thicker, more interesting sound.
+Consider duplicating this instrument to add even more voices at other tunings.

 3. **Filtering**: Use a low-pass filter to remove some of the harsh high frequencies and create a warmer sound.
 Set a slight filter envelope with a long attack and release to add some movement to the sound.